World champ Pearson battles injury to make Games hurdles

-Gold Coast, Australia, March 31, 2018 (AFP) - - Australia's world hurdles champion Sally Pearson said Saturday she was "90 percent" certain of competing at the Gold Coast Commonwealth Games as she battles an Achilles' problem.
+Gold Coast (Australia) (AFP) - Australia's world hurdles champion Sally Pearson said Saturday she was "90 percent" certain of competing at the Gold Coast Commonwealth Games as she battles an Achilles' problem.

 Pearson hasn't raced over the hurdles since early March but is targeting the 100-metres hurdles heats on April 12.